bramdevries/guildwars2/README.md

 * Methods for getting the static data (map and world names)

 ### V 0.0.2
-* Methods for getting events and WvW and items
+* Methods for getting events, WvW, items, recipes and guilds

 ### V 0.0.3
+* Methods for the tile API
 * Add error messages

 ### V 0.0.4